 The latest technologies are used to manipulate and analyse the behaviour of immune cells, both in the body and in the test tube.
 This includes sophisticated gene manipulation and analysis techniques, precise and detailed approaches for analysing the rare cell populations that initiate immune responses, and the capability to visualise individual cells - through powerful microscopes - as they function within the body.

 Garvan’s Neuroscience researchers seek to understand the molecular mechanisms that underpin the capacity of the human brain to learn, think and function.
 This includes the ways nerve cells communicate with each other and what goes wrong in disorders such as neurodegenerative disease.

 Diseases we research

 By collaborating across different fields of research, we see a future where countless devastating diseases are no longer a death sentence.
-Through our never-ending pursuit of new discoveries, we see a future where medicine is revolutionized by understanding your DNA and treatment is personalized to you.
+Through our never-ending pursuit of new discoveries, we see a future where medicine is revolutionised by understanding your DNA and treatment is personalised to you.